csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 Recall that `@inject` is a convenient shorthand to both retrieve something from DI by type, and define a property of that type.

 You can test this now by running the app again.
-If you try to inject something that isn't found in the DI container, then it will throw an exception and the `HOme` page will fail to come up.
+If you try to inject something that isn't found in the DI container, then it will throw an exception and the `Home` page will fail to come up.

 Now, let's add properties and methods to this class that will represent and manipulate the state of an `Order` and a `Pizza`.